-We have lived through almost a year of the COVID-19 pandemic, which has led to many young people struggling with their mental health and wellbeing.
-Local and national restrictions can lead to loss of contact and support from friends and family members, lack of structure and routine and anxiety about the future or feeling life is out of your control.
+It hasn’t been easy living through the COVID-19 pandemic, which has led to many young people struggling with their mental health and wellbeing.
+Local and national restrictions led to loss of contact and support from friends and family members, lack of structure and routine and anxiety about the future.

 Lots of people have different eating habits or go through phases of wanting to eat more or less healthily.
 But if you are constantly worrying and controlling what or how much you eat and it’s impacting on you every day, this is a sign that you need to speak to someone.